Skip to content

 • Competitive pressure as sustainability becomes key differentiator

-With Australia's highest combined water and trade waste charges, Adelaide businesses face significant operational costs.
+With water and trade waste both charged on volume, and Murray River dependence driving long-term price pressure, Adelaide businesses face significant operational costs.
 Water recycling isn't just about environmental responsibility - it's about maintaining competitiveness in a market where water costs can make or break profitability.

 Commercial laundries, hotels, and healthcare facilities that invest in water recycling now are protecting themselves against future cost increases while meeting growing sustainability expectations from clients and regulators.